qwepi/SSL/README.md

 ## Acknowledgement

-The code is based on Haoyu Yang's source code in repo dlhsd, thanks for his sharing.
+The code is based on [Haoyu Yang's source code](https://github.com/phdyang007/dlhsd), thanks for his sharing.